 In the spring of 1878, Benjamin “Pap” Singleton, a former slave who escaped to freedom in 1846, chose Dunlap as a place to relocate numerous freedmen known as “Exodusters.”
 In May, the freedmen came by the hundreds from the post-Reconstruction South to seek homesteads in what was called the Singleton Dunlap Farm Colony.

-When the Exodusters first came to the community, many of the white settlers resented them, sure that they were a threat to the community’s economy.
-In the beginning, the African-Americans were forced to attend different schools, have their own churches and cemetery and some businesses wouldn’t even let them come through the doors.
+When the Exodusters first came to the community, many white settlers resented them, sure that they were a threat to the community’s economy.
+In the beginning, the African-Americans were forced to attend different schools have their own churches and cemetery, and some businesses wouldn’t even let them come through the doors.

 In 1880, the Presbyterian Church founded the Freedmen’s Academy of Kansas in Dunlap to provide an education to African-American settlers.
 In 1882 the Academy served 90 male and 85 female students, of whom 45 were listed as ex-slaves.

 “There are gathered at Dunlap and vicinity at the present time between 275 and 300 families of colored people, all of whom are succeeding quite well and many of whom are on the road to prosperity.
 The plan of Dunlap Colony is very simple, the chief reason, probably, of the success met with, being the fact that every settler is compelled to own his property, no renting being permitted … as Mr. Atchison expressed it, “everyone is fat and happy…”